31 Comments

 Expand full comment

-Mike X Cohen's avatar
+Mike X Cohen, PhD's avatar

 Thanks for the clear write-up, Alberto.
 Hallucinations are tricky, because the stochasticity of an LLM's output should itself be context-dependent: If you ask a model to generate an imaginative children's story, you want it to be more "creative" by making shit up; whereas if you ask the model for historical facts, you don't want anything resembling hallucinations.